mirainc/mira-kit/README.md

 The text that is displayed in the dashboard for each property is derived from your app's `strings` defined in the `definition.json` file.

 #### Localizable Strings
-Localizable text must be placed in the `strings` dictionary.
+Localizable text must be placed in the `strings` dictionary inside `definition.json`.
 The dictionary should map the ISO 639-1 language abbreviation to a dictionary mapping arbitrary string keys to readable, localized values.

 ```json
 {